This post may contain affiliate links which won’t change your price but will share some commission.

 Putting it all together

 - Continue with the rest of the dough and the filling until you’ve finished one full of them.
-When making pierogi, you may end up with excess dough or filing leftover.
+When making pierogi, you may end up with excess dough or filling leftovers.
 Don’t stress about it.